EmanueleGendy/operator-bases/README.md

 # Matrix Invariant Relations

-This Mathematica notebook explores algebraic relations between matrix invariants built from combinations of Yukawa coupling matrices and a "spurion" matrix in the context of some theoretical physics model.
+This Mathematica notebook explores algebraic relations between matrix invariants built from combinations of Yukawa coupling matrices and a "spurion" matrix in the context of SMEFT at dimension-6.
+It has to be understood as the notebook accompanying Appendix B.4 of arXiv:2112.03889.

 ## Description

 The code performs the following main tasks:

-1. Defines assumptions and rules for manipulating matrix expressions.
-2. Generates various types of random matrices for testing purposes.
-3. Constructs independent invariant traces built solely from Yukawa matrices up to a specified dimension.
+1. Constructs independent invariant traces built solely from Yukawa matrices up to a specified dimension.
-4. Constructs invariant traces linear in the spurion matrix by combining Yukawa invariants with powers of the spurion.
+2. Constructs invariant traces linear in the spurion matrix by combining Yukawa invariants with powers of the spurion.
-5. Combines these two sets of invariants into products such that their total dimension adds up to a specified value.
+3. Combines these two sets of invariants into products such that their total dimension adds up to a specified value.
-6. Finds linear relations among these product invariants by solving for coefficient vectors that make their linear combinations vanish.
+4. Finds linear relations among these product invariants by solving for coefficient vectors that make their linear combinations vanish.
-7. Displays the derived linear relations between the invariant traces.
+5. Displays the derived linear relations between the invariant traces.

 ## Prerequisites